How to Install RV Engine Insulation

 When I needed a piece cut to fit I would place the entire piece down.
-The objects you need to cut around should push up on the insulation, giving you and idea of where the hole needs to be cut.
-At this point I took a Sharpie and marked the point where I could see the object pushing up on the insulation.
+The objects you need to cut around should push up on the insulation, giving you an idea of where the hole needs to be cut.
+At this point, I took a Sharpie and marked the point where I could see the object pushing up on the insulation.

 Then you simply cut the hole.
 You may make the hole to big or too small, don’t worry too much about that.
 If the hole is to small you can easily cut it bigger, if it is a little too big it should be ok.

 Now that you have your holes cut you can go ahead and begin to place it down.